sbiemont/fugologic/readme.md

 ### Create an engine

-A fuzzy system engine combines the whole rules system and a defuzzer.
+A fuzzy engine combines some rules and a defuzzer.

 #### Engine new instance